yyash145/workflow/README.md

-For workflow, our directory structure should be always .github/workflows Yellow status means, it directly running the workflow and checking the codes.
+- For workflow, our directory structure should be always .github/workflows
+- Yellow status means, it currently running the workflow and checking the codes.
+- Green status means, all the checks have been passed.
+- Red status means, one of the checks got failed.